Low carb advocacy with limited time

 - Infectiology, a few minutes, mainly to patients with diabetes and osteitis.

-- Internal Medicine, to most patients who are overweight or diabetic, about 5 to 15 minutes, or 1h if they come specifically for dietary counselling.
+- Internal Medicine, to most patients who are overweight or have diabetes, about 5 to 15 minutes, or 1h if they come specifically for dietary counselling.

-- Microbiology, 5-10 minutes, mainly for obese or diabetic patients with infected wounds.
+- Microbiology, 5-10 minutes, mainly for obese or patients with diabetes with infected wounds.

 - Ophthalmology, 5-10 minutes.